 Do some ghosts really swear at people?
 And do other ghosts dress up in the clothing of the clergy?

-The fourth episode of the Ghosts and Folklore of Wales podcast is live….
-NOW!
+The fourth episode of the Ghosts and Folklore of Wales podcast is live NOW, and it’s dedicated to spectral “women in white.”

 Unlike previous episodes, I tried something a little bit different with this one by looking at two “new” stories, one of which takes place over the border in…. not Wales.